lanyushi/microservices-demo/Workshop.md

 kubectl get pods -n sock-shop
 ```

+-   Login to https://one.newrelic.com, click on `Explorer > Workloads views` and click on `Create a workload`
+-   Enter name of workload `Sock shop on AWS` and select the correct account
+-   Enter `sock-shop` in the search box and hit enter
+-   Add `sock-shop-frontend (Service - APM)` and `sock-shop-frontend (Browser application)`
+-   Click on `Create a workload`
 -   Generate some error by:
     -   Navigating to the Weave Socks Shop app
     -   Add item to the cart
     -   Go to the cart and update the Quantity to 20, click on `Update basket`
     -   Note: if you look at the Network tab on your browser you will see the Update call failed
--   Login to https://one.newrelic.com, click on `Explorer > Create a workload`
--   Enter name of workload `Sock shop on AWS`
--   Search for `sock-shop`
--   Add `sock-shop-frontend-aws (Service - APM)` and `sock-shop-frontend-aws (Browser application)`
--   Click on `Create a workload`
 -   Go back to https://one.newrelic.com and Select `Explorer > Errors Inbox` and select `Sock shop on AWS` from the drop down
 -   Click on the error
--   Note: if you clone this repository https://github.com/nvhoanganh/front-end and Open it with VSCode and click on `Open in IDE`, it should automatically jump to the line of code

 # Clean up your Resources